All Episodes

 Then come the formalities, most of which date a narrow period of British history that has become enshrined in law and nods to the foundations of the modern British state.

-Charles will make a statutory oath to uphold the Church of Scotland during the uh council when he goes before them, confirming the timing of the Queen's funeral.
+Charles will make a statutory oath to uphold the Church of Scotland during the council when he goes before them, confirming the timing of the Queen's funeral.

-On 11 a.m. of the day after the Queen's death, a proclamation will be read that officially declares the reign of the new king, which is then passed across the country, uh first by heralds who will arrive by horseback wearing uniforms.
+On 11 a.m. of the day after the Queen's death, a proclamation will be read that officially declares the reign of the new king, which is then passed across the country.

 I mean, this is a big deal.

-Can you imagine they planned this 70 years ago?
+They planned this 70 years ago.

 They started planning this.

-Flags lowered to half staff, proclamation of the new king.
+Flags lowered to half staff.

-The Queen's coffin is expected to rest in the throne room at Buckingham Palace for four days after her death, before being moved in a formal parade to Westminster Hall, where it will lie in state until the funeral.
+The Queen's coffin is expected to rest in the throne room at Buckingham Palace for four days after her death before being moved in a formal parade to Westminster Hall, where it will lie in state until the funeral.

-The coffin will be placed on a raised platform, draped in regal purple, and tradition dictates that each corner of the platform be guarded around the clock.
+The coffin will be placed on a raised platform draped in regal purple, and tradition dictates that each corner of the platform be guarded around the clock.

 Members of the public most likely will be allowed to file past and pay their respects.

-Protocol calls and the nation to fall silent in a moment of reflection.
+A short procession, protocol calls, and the nation to fall silent in a moment of reflection.

-After the funeral ceremony, the Queen's coffin is expected to be placed on the same green gun carriage that carried her forefathers' coffins in the final procession down the mall, which runs between Buckingham Palace and Trafalgar Square.
+After the funeral ceremony, the queen's coffin is expected to be placed on the same green gun carriage that carried her forefather's coffins in the final procession down the mall, which runs between Buckingham Palace and Trafalgar Square.

 Elizabeth will be buried alongside her predecessors at St. George's Chapel.

-The Queen's husband, Prince Philip, was buried there on in April of 2021 when he died at the age of 99.
+The Queen's husband, Prince Philip, was buried there in April of 2021 when he died at the age of 99.

 Wow.